| For

 dealing with comparable information from another department or agency,

 check with the originator regarding appropriate handling.
+Access to FOUO

-FOUO information may be disseminated within
+Information FOUO information may be disseminated within

 the DoD components and between officials of the DoD components and DoD contractors,